swagger-api/apidom/packages/apidom-core/README.md

 #### deepmerge(target, source, [options])

-Merge two ApiDOM elements target and source deeply, returning a new merged ApiDOM element with the elements from both target and source.
+Merges two ApiDOM elements target and source deeply, returning a new merged ApiDOM element with the elements from both target and source.
 If an element at the same key is present for both target and source, the value from source will appear in the result.
 Merging creates a new ApiDOM element, so that neither target nor source is modified (operation is immutable).